just-the-docs/just-the-docs/operations/OKRS.md

 title: OKRs
 ---

+# OKRs

 **Purpose**

 Teams who write down individual goals and regularly report progress to team members are 43% more likely to complete them.
 OKRs are a structured form of goal-setting.

 **Scope**